matthewsides/Research-Software-Vulnerabilities/README.md

 In continuation with the point that the questions were too protracted, the use of tick boxes along with pre-set answers would have covered this as those surveyed would probaly feel more abliged and bothered to give a more accurate answer.
 This would lessen the time taken to complete the form with clear and concise answers, which would give a more precise reading and be benifical for both the surveyor and surveyee.

-With regards to other areas of improvement or complications encountered during this research project, the seperation of data and
+With regards to other areas of improvement or complications encountered during this research project, would be to better plan or the following of a model.
+Essentially due to the contraints in time the research was not planned or implemented properly, thus leading  to inconsistencies and problems with the data and querys that required answering.
+Therefore it is suggested or reccomended that for fututre reference time is spared for the management plan and a schedule kept to ensure that times are met.

 Whilst the positives that may be conferred from this project consist of